-Seeing how easily and effortlessly I lost weight with the new dietary changes motivated me to continue to eat this way.
+Seeing how easily and effortlessly I lost weight with the new dietary and lifestyle changes motivated me to continue to eat this way.
 It also sparked a desire to learn about nutrition (which is a never-ending rabbit hole that can be both exciting and confusing at the same time!)

-The core Fit for Life Principles are:
+The core Fit for Life Diet Rules are:

-• Eat only fruit in the morning until noon to allow for the elimination cycle to finish
+- Eat only fruit in the morning until noon to allow for the elimination cycle to finish.

-• Eat an early dinner so that the body is ready to enter the assimilation cycle by the time you go to bed
+- Eat an early dinner so that the body is ready to enter the assimilation cycle by the time you go to bed.

-• DO NOT OVEREAT – Eat until you are 80% filled
+- DO NOT OVEREAT – Eat until you are 80% filled.

-When you start to notice how healthy, happy, confident and energized you feel in your body by eating healthy whole foods, it becomes easier to make healthy, sustainable eating habits and dietary choices.
+When you start to notice how healthy, happy, confident, and energized you feel in your body by eating healthy whole foods, it becomes easier to make healthy, sustainable eating habits and dietary choices.

 The benefits of raw food for weight loss